quasarframework/eslint-plugin-quasar/README.md

 ```

 ### Results
-You may see results that look like this:
+You may see results that look like this (for v.17):

 ```bash
 /home/me/my-project/src/pages/About.vue